 On September 2, 1944 took off from Boroke Drome on Biak Island piloted by 2nd Lt.
 Eugene M. S. Ronning as one of three P-39s led by P-40 piloted by 1st Lt William A. Shomo on an armed reconnaissance mission over Etna Bay to Cape Awoers to strafe targets of opportunity on the southern coast of New Guinea, at the maximum safe range for P-39s.

 Weather was heavy cumulus clouds at 6,000'.
 Due to the clouds, the mission was aborted and the four aircraft attempted to return to base in close formation to maintain visual contact and fly the shortest route to Biak.
 Shomo's P-40 suffered an engine failure when his drop tank was empty and lost contact with the three P-39s.
 Trying them over the radio, but only heard a buzzing sound in reply.
 Low on fuel, Shomo returned to base alone.
-Lost were this aircraft and P-39Q 44-3569 piloted by Bailey and P-39Q 42-20353 piloted by Rice.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).
+Also lost was P-39Q 44-3569 piloted by Bailey (MIA) and P-39Q 42-20353 piloted by Rice (MIA).

-Note, some sources incorrectly list the loss as over New Georgia or 71st Fighter Squadron, both of which are in error.
+Note, some sources incorrectly list the loss location for all three Airacobras as New Georgia [sic, New Guinea] and lists them as assigned to the 71st Fighter Squadron [sic, 82nd Tactical Reconnaissance Squadron], both of which are in error for all three losses.